-Stories of the journeys of a wagon train as it leaves post-Civil War Missouri on its way to California through the plains, deserts and Rocky Mountains.
+Stories of the journeys of a wagon train as it leaves post-Civil War Missouri on its way to California through the plains, deserts, and Rocky Mountains.
 The first treks were led by gruff, ...
 See full summary »

-The Cartwright's thousand-square-mile Ponderosa Ranch is located near Virginia City, Nevada, site of the Comstock Silver Lode, during and after the Civil War.
+The Cartwright's one-thousand square mile Ponderosa Ranch is located near Virginia City, Nevada, site of the Comstock Silver Lode, during and after the Civil War.
 Each of the sons was born to a different wife of Ben's; none of the mothers is still alive.
 Adventures are typical western ones, with lots of personal relationships/problems thrown in as well.Written by

 Ed Stephan <firstname.lastname@example.org>

 13 of 17 people found this review helpful.

 Was this review helpful to you?